getsentry/sentry-docs/src/_includes/common/filter-events.md

 Under `[Project Settings] » Client Keys » Configure`, you can create multiple DSN keys per-project and assign different (or no) limits to each key.
 This will allow you to dynamically allocate keys (with varying thresholds) depending on Release, Environment, and so forth.

 For example, you may have a project in production that generates a lot of noise.
-A rate limit allows you to set the maximum amount of data to “500 events per minute”.
+A rate limit allows you to set the maximum amount of data to 500 events per minute, for instance.
 Additionally, you can create a second key for the same project for your staging environment, which is unlimited, ensuring your QA process is still untouched.

 <!-- TO DO: add screen shot-->

-# Configure your SDK to Filter Events
+## Configure your SDK to Filter Events

 Configure your SDK to filter events by using the `beforeSend` callback method and configuring, enabling, or disabling integrations.

-## Using `before-send`
+### Using `before-send`

 All Sentry SDKs support the `beforeSend` callback method. `before-send` is called immediately before the event is sent to the server, so it’s the final place where you can edit its data.
 It receives the event object as a parameter, so you can use that to modify the event’s data or drop it completely (by returning `null`) based on custom logic and the data available on the event.